Micky1979/Clover-Configurator-Pro/README.md

 Run in macOS 10.11 +

 Why this name?
-Ok, "Clover" is an opensource bootloader, whould say also that my name is among the Clover's credit (at boot time push the info button) because I wrote the MachOS set of functions (and other minor things here and there in the build system), unlike my competitors.
+Ok, "Clover" is an opensource bootloader, whould say also that my name is among the Clover's credit (at boot time push the info button) because I wrote the MatchOS set of functions (and other minor things here and there in the build system), unlike my competitors.
 "Configurator" is a common word,
 "Pro" stand for "Professional" since this is a real Plist Editor like Xcode has or any other commercial app.... but this is totally free!